Bodmer/ADC_DMA_FFT/README.md

-# Audio spectrum display on a TFT
+# ADC signal spectrum display on a TFT

 This sketch is for RP2040 board connected to a 320 x 240 TFT display.
 It samples signals on ADC channel 0 and displays the frequency spectra on a TFT display.
 The sketch uses FFT analysis to extract the frequency spectrum from the signal.